 You can reach out to organizations such as Seed Savers Exchange (US) and Plants of Distinction (UK) to ask for heirloom plants.
 A quick online search may also show similar organizations run by local planters and farmers in your area, who can also provide gardening tips.
 These organizations carry unique heirloom vegetable seeds that would become interesting plant additions to your garden.

-One reason why solitary bees love heirloom plants is that they are usually ‘single blossom’ plants that have nectarine linings that bees find easy to navigate through, making pollination a lot easier.
-Organic varieties such as rainbow carrots, Brandywine pink tomatoes, Big Jim peppers, and Yellow Pear tomatoes will be a safe pick.
+One reason solitary bees love heirloom plants is that they are usually ‘single blossom’ plants with nectarine linings that bees find easy to navigate, making pollination a lot easier.
+Organic varieties such as rainbow carrots, Brandywine pink tomatoes, Big Jim peppers, and Yellow Pear tomatoes will be safe.

 Heirloom plants are a known bee favorite, and growing the right plants in your garden, including some heirlooms, could guarantee the attention of bees.

 Plants that flower, especially native varieties, should be easy for you to get your hands on.
 Simply ask for those grown in your particular region.
 Native flowering plants won’t be difficult to grow either at your location because of their suitability to the local climatic and geographical conditions.

 Honey bees love a variety of flower species because they are flat, open, and tubular in structure.
-The flower shapes, therefore, make it easy for bees to enter but also ensure that pollen brushes on their bodies.
+Therefore, The flower shapes make it easy for bees to enter and ensure that pollen brushes on their bodies.
 They also have bright colors and exotic scents, which are particularly appealing to the honey bee.
 They love purple, blue, and yellow flowers the most.

-It won’t be difficult for you to either find flowering plant species or grow them because they can thrive in most living conditions.
+It won’t be difficult to find or grow flowering plant species because they can thrive in most living conditions.
 You can check out the local nursery to see what varieties are available.
 A website such as Native Plant Finder could be a useful guide in figuring out which flowering plants native to your region perfect for attracting pollinators.